Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ### Privacy Considerations

-**Personal Information (PI) is prevalent within the Team Truth solution (please see the PI Data Map below).
+**Personal Information (PI) is could be prevalent within the Team Truth solution (please see the PI Data Map below).
 The following risks are noteworthy:**
  - **Child-related:** There is the possibility that child-related PI could be entered into the system.
 Data protection law requires verification and authorization by parents or guardians.
 In turn, a formal Privacy Impact Assessment may be required to mitigate risks;
  - **Encryption:** The storage and movement of PI must have technical and organizational security measures such as encryption, to ensure it is not accessed by those without authorization (which is a data breach, and breach compliance obligations then follow);
  - **Storage:** Where the PI is stored is an issue, as external providers would need to have security measures in place to protect it.
 There is also indemnity-related issues with the use of third parties.
 Also, it unclear at this stage where PI will actually be stored;